emberjs/ember.js/CONTRIBUTING.md

 4. Make the test pass.

+5. Commit your changes.
+If your pull request fixes an issue specify it in the commit message.
+Here's an example: `git commit -m "Close #52 - Fix controller and viewbindings"`

-5. Push to your fork and submit a pull request.
+6. Push to your fork and submit a pull request.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.